timmo-nhn/XcaInteropService/README.md

 The XCA Initiating gateway allows for Cross-community query and retrieve of documents and document metadata based on SOAP and IHE profiles.

 ### [Domain Configuration](/Docs/DomainConfig.md)
-Descirbes the format and usage of the domain configuration
+Describes the format and usage of the domain configuration

 ### [ValueSet/Terminology Server](/Docs/ValueSetTerminology.md)
 Value Set and Terminology Server